Scrivener’s ARC, Lewis’s OHE, McCarthy and

 However, it may be of concern to some potential

-users that it is literature which contains synthesis
+users that it is literature which contains

 of ideas, albeit in specialist areas, rather than